 3. LilGadgets Untangled Pro – Is My Favorite Headphones for Kids

-- High quality, Bluetooth wireless headphones, sized for kids 4+ and compatible with nearly all Bluetooth...
+- High quality, Bluetooth wireless headphones with built-in microphone, sized for kids 4+ and compatible with...

 - Our ear pads and headbands are covered with our specially designed SoftTouch breathable mesh material for your...